Simonbesa/airline-backend/README.md

   }'
 ```

-For the next requests, to be useful, one or more flights should have been created first
+For the next requests, to be useful, one or more flights should have been created first.
+Take on account that the previous creation works just once, more attempts will return duplication error because the flightCode is an unique field.

 #### Get All Flights